minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

      - Adds a new access keys to an existing MinIO or AD/LDAP user

    * - :mc-cmd:`mc admin user svcacct list`
-     - Lists the existing access keyss associated to a MinIO or AD/LDAP user.
+     - Lists the existing access keys associated to a MinIO or AD/LDAP user.

    * - :mc-cmd:`mc admin user svcacct remove`
      - Removes a access keys from a MinIO or AD/LDAP user.